ian20040409/MusicAI-webview-ios/README.md

 4. Click **Run workflow** to start.
 The workflow will run on a macOS runner and perform the following:
    - Build an unsigned `.xcarchive`, package the `.app` into an unsigned `.ipa`, and upload both as artifacts.
    - If triggered by a tag push, or when running via `workflow_dispatch` with a `tag` value, the workflow will create a GitHub Release and upload `MusicAI-unsigned.ipa` as the release asset.
 5. After the run completes, download the `.ipa` from the **Releases** page of your forked repository.
-If Releases are not visible, append `/releases` to your repo URL (for example `https://github.com/yourname/MusicAI-webview-ios/releases`).
+If Releases are not visible, append `/releases` to your repo URL.

 ### Troubleshooting & Notes